Indigenous banks want more time to pay GHC400m minimum capital

-"It is not a secret the many of the foreign banks are not committed to supporting informal sector, which make up over 60 percent of businesses in the country.
-Foreign banks steer clear of the informal sector and any other high-risk investment that has a positive implication for the economy, but that is where the indigenous banks focus to help drive the economy, grow businesses and create jobs," he noted.
+"It is not a secret the many of the foreign banks are not committed to supporting informal sector, which make up over 60 per cent of businesses in the country.
+Foreign banks steer clear of the informal sector and any other high risk investment that have positive implication for the economy, but that is where the indigenous banks focus to help drive the economy, grow businesses and create jobs," he noted.

 "And there is no guarantee that the indigenous banks will merge or move to a lower tier - what is likely to happen is for them to sell to foreign investors and that will harm the economy in the long run because we cannot have a successful financial sector owned by foreigners in Ghana," he said.

-Meanwhile, some analysts have raised several concerns about the entire policy, one of which is the quantum of the minimum capital requirement (MCR) itself, GHS400 million ($88.5million), in an economy like Ghana where GDP is just a little over $46 billion.
+Meanwhile, some analysts have raised several concerns about the entire policy, one of which is the quantum of the MCR itself, GHC400 million ($88.5million), in an economy like Ghana where GDP is just a little over $46 billion.

-They noted that in neighbouring Nigeria, where GDP for 2017 was more than $400billion, MCR for universal banks is $70million; In Kenya MCR is $50 million, meanwhile, GDP is over $75 billion.
+They noted that in neighboring Nigeria, where GDP for 2017 was more than $400billion, MCR for universal banks is $70million; In Kenya MCR is $50 million, meanwhile, GDP is over $75 billion.

 Moving outside of Africa, in India MCR is $77.5 million; in Australia MCR is $50 million; in Switzerland it is $10.2 million, in Luxembourg it is only $8 million; in Canada is is as low as $5 million, and in the fabulously rich countries of Dubai and Abu Dhabi, MCR is just $14 million each.